Skip to main content

 • Self-employment tax payments

-• Payroll tax payments, encompassing Federal Insurance Contribution Act (FICA) taxes
+• Payroll tax payments, including Federal Insurance Contribution Act (FICA) taxes

 • Excise tax payments on specific commodities